-- An Auto Macro feature detects how far the subject is from the lens and automatically selects either Macro Focus or Auto Focus accordingly. - Auto Macro can be used when recording snapshots only. - The focus mode cannot be changed while the "Miniature" or "Fisheye" BEST SHOT scene is selected. - Use of the flash together with Macro Focus can cause the light of the flash to become blocked, which may result in unwanted lens shadows in your image. - Whenever you perform an optical zoom operation while shooting with Auto Focus, Macro Focus, or Manual Focus, a value will appear on the monitor screen to tell you the focus range, as shown below.
-Example: ○○ cm - ∞
+- An Auto Macro feature detects how far the subject is from the lens and automatically selects either Macro Focus or Auto Focus accordingly. - · Auto Macro can be used when recording snapshots only. - Manual Focus cannot be selected as the focus mode while the "Miniature" or "Fisheye" BEST SHOT scene is selected. - Use of the flash together with Macro Focus can cause the light of the flash to become blocked, which may result in unwanted lens shadows in your image. - Whenever you perform an optical zoom operation while shooting with Auto Focus, Macro Focus, or Manual Focus, a value will appear on the monitor screen to tell you the focus range, as shown below.
+Example: ○○ cm - ∞ - \(\cap \) is the actual focusing range value. - The operations assigned to the [◀] and [▶] keys with the "L/R Key" setting (page 60) are disabled while Manual Focus is selected as the focus mode.